gdlc/STT465/poisson.md

  `p(xNew,lambda|xPast)=p(xNew|lambda)p(lambda|xPast)`.

 The first term in the right-hand side is the Poisson likelihood, and the second term is the posterior distribution which we showed in this model is Gamma.
 To arrive at the predictive distribution we need to integrate lambda out from `p(xNew,lambda|xPast)`.
-We can do this analythically (see ) or numerically, using Monte Carlo methods.
+We can do this analythically (see pp 47 in the book) or numerically, using Monte Carlo methods.

 *Monte Carlo Estimation of the Predictive Distribution*